 Everyone knows the iconic phrase "you have the right to remain silent."
-It is usually the first thing that police tell someone when taking them into custody, and it makes up one of the several rights - commonly known as "Miranda rights" - that people have when in police custody.
+It's usually the first thing that police tell someone when taking them into custody, and it makes up one of the several rights - commonly known as "Miranda rights" - that people have when in police custody.

 Police must notify a person of their Miranda rights before taking them into custody or interrogating them.
-If they do not, they risk having a judge throw out any statements or admissions that the person in custody might make.
+If they don't, they risk having a judge throw out any statements or admissions that the person in custody might make.

-Determining the exact point when police officers have taken someone into custody presents difficulties, however.
-Obviously, an arrest constitutes police custody, but other situations can amount to police custody even without a formal arrest.
+Determining the exact point when officers have taken someone into custody can be difficult.
+Obviously, an arrest constitutes police custody, but other situations can amount to custody even without a formal arrest.

-To decide whether or not police have placed a person in custody, courts will examine the facts of a particular case in order to determine whether or not a reasonable person would have felt like they could leave the situation or interrogation.
-If a reasonable person would have felt free to leave in that situation, then the police have not taken the subject into custody.
-If a reasonable person would not have felt at liberty to leave, then the police have placed the subject in custody and must notify them of their Miranda rights.
+To determine whether law enforcement have placed a person in custody, courts examine the facts of a case based on a "reasonable person" standard.
+If a reasonable person would feel unrestricted in the scenario, then they haven't been subjected to custody.
+If a reasonable person would not feel free to leave, then the police have placed the individual in custody and must notify them of their Miranda rights.

 The same rules apply when the situation involves the questioning of minors.
-The Supreme Court recently expanded on those rules, however, when it decided that the police must take a person's age into account when determining whether the circumstances of a case merit a Miranda notification.
+The Supreme Court expanded on those rules when it decided that the police must take a person's age into account when determining whether the circumstances of a case merit a Miranda notification.

-The case the Court ruled upon involved a 13 year-old boy whom the police suspected of involvement with two burglaries.
+The case the Court ruled upon involved a 13 year-old boy possibly linked to two burglaries.
 A police officer went to his school, removed him from class and placed him in a conference room with the door closed and two school administrators present.

-The officer did not give the boy a Miranda warning or inform him that he could leave the room at any time prior to beginning the questioning.
-After the boy admitted to participation in the burglaries, however, the officer told the boy that he could refuse to answer questions and leave whenever he wanted.
-The boy stayed and provided further detail about the crimes.
+The officer didn't give the boy a Miranda warning or inform him that he could leave the room at any time prior to the questioning.
+After the boy admitted to participation in the burglaries, the officer told the young man that he could refuse to answer questions and leave whenever he wanted; the boy stayed and provided further detail about the crimes.

-The Court did not rule on whether or not the lower court should actually grant the boy's request, however, only stating that the trial court improperly denied the request when it failed to take the boy's age into account.
-The Court ordered the trial judge to reconsider the question, this time using the boy's age and surroundings as factors in the decision.
+The Court didn't decide that the trial court should grant the boy's request, but only stated that the court improperly denied the request when it failed to consider the boy's age.
+The Court ordered the trial judge to reconsider the question, using the boy's age and surroundings as factors in the decision.

-Going forward, this case will require police officers to exercise more care during the questioning of minors.
+The case results in requiring police officers to exercise more care during the questioning of minors.
 Since the Supreme Court has determined that courts must consider a person's age when deciding whether or not that person was in police custody, police officers will need to employ methods that balance an interview subject's age against the other circumstances of the case, such as where the interview takes place and who else is present in the room.

-The decision does not require a Miranda notification for every police questioning of a minor, but it does indicate that courts will scrutinize police interviews of juveniles more carefully in the future.
+The decision doesn't require a Miranda notification for every police questioning of a minor, but it does indicate that courts will scrutinize police interviews of juveniles more carefully in the future.

 If you or someone you love has been arrested for a juvenile justice offense, you'll want to understand if the laws regarding Miranda warnings for minors was followed.
 A good first step in the process is to speak with a criminal defense attorney who can review the facts of the case and be a legal advocate.